 Originally hailing from Scotland, Stephen is a Chartered Accountant with over twenty five years of experience in the not for profit sector at senior levels including CEO and CFO in community and hospitality organisations in a number of States and jurisdictions across Australia and Scotland.
 Whilst being a long standing supporter of performing arts including traditional music and dance, Stephen and his family have become more involved in the folk scene since returning to Canberra in 2013.
-Stephen joined the board in October 2018 and has previously chaired the Festival finance committee.
+Stephen has previously chaired the Festival finance committee.